 The LightStar torque wrench’s vibration motor will reflect good or bad conditions when you pull on the wrench to audit or set a fastener.
 You know that the reading is good if you have green in-spec LEDs on the wrench and corresponding in-spec feedback from the data collector.

-Meanwhile, if you have a bad reading, you get the red out-spec LEDs and out-of-speck feedback from the collector.
+Meanwhile, if you have a bad reading, you get the red out-spec LEDs and out-of-spec feedback from the collector.
 Other conditions will have different vibrations, and the wrench differentiates buzz alerts according to conditions.
 You can also disable this functionality if you want.

 LightStar™ wrenches use sensors that enable the operator to pull at any point on the wrench when measuring.
 You will receive an accurate measurement every time, and this wrench is insensitive to the point of load.
 This feature is crucial when you measure fasteners in hard-to-reach areas.